 Once the holes are in and tip ups are assembled, the hooks get baited with big shiners.
 This immediately draws in a flock of gulls that surround your party and circle overhead, waiting for a chance to steal one and leave you a little white present on your sled.
 Then you wait.
 And watch for orange flags.
 The kids skate and play hockey, slug down gallons of hot chocolate, the men talk football and the women, well, there are no women when we go.
 My wife has joined us a few times, begrudgingly, but ends up wrapped in so many layers of fleece and scarves she looks like a very unhappy Michelin man, which may be something better thought and not written.
 Harry Belafonte was correct; the women really are smarter.

-There exists an interesting dynamic when ice fishing with kids: we adults procure the bait, load the truck, Sherpa out all the gear, chip the holes, run back to the truck for the hats and pucks they left behind, even though we asked if they had them before we got on the ice, while the kids get to play.
-Then when a flag goes up, it’s the kids who get there first and hoist up the trophy.
+There exists an interesting dynamic when ice fishing with kids: we adults procure bait, load trucks, sherpa gear, chip holes, run back to trucks for the hats and pucks they left behind, even though we asked if they had them before we got on the ice, while the kids get to play.
+Then when a flag goes up, it’s the kids who get there first and hoist up a trophy.
 We even get to shed the deer skin mittens and take several photos from several angles of their catch.
 This is called parenting.

-A few winters back, we were jigging a few holes in a local pond after school.
-My young son handled my rod while he watched me repack all the gear.
-Suddenly, the rod was bent, he was yelling, the gear was flying and he hauled in a largemouth bass no less than five pounds.
+Some winters back, we were jigging a few holes in a local pond after school.
+After a few hours, it was time to head for home so my young son handled my rod while he watched me repack all our gear.
+Suddenly, the rod was bent, there was yelling, the reel was singing as he hauled in a largemouth bass no less than five pounds.
 That is a very respectable fish for an eight year old, and it was my supposed to be my fish.
 It was my hole and my rod and my bait but for less than a minute, he held it, hauled in a beauty, got his picture taken and took all the credit.
 On a hot summer night, thinking of stripers and too lazy to walk the break wall, it still hurts to see that picture on my wall.